jo-fleck/Taxsim.jl/README.md

 ### Scheduled Updates

 - For `request = full` the TAXSIM server currently returns more variables than listed as TAXSIM 32 outputs.
-Hence, at the moment, `taxsim32` only keeps returned variables until v41 (State Bracket Rate).
+At the moment, `taxsim32` only keeps returned variables until v41 (State Bracket Rate).
 I will clarify with Dan Feenberg and adjust this behavior.
 - `taxsim32` currently returns marginal tax rates computed with respect to taxpayer earnings.
 Marginal rates for "Wage Income", "Spouse Earning", etc. will be included as keyword options in future versions.
 - HTTP connection will be included as another connection option in future versions.